 Writing Center Services

-One-on-One Writing Center Sessions (ONLINE ONLY)
+One-on-One Writing Center Sessions (ONLINE AND IN-PERSON)

 The Writing Center offers one-on-one writing tutoring to all students on campus, both undergraduate and graduate students, in all fields of study and at all levels of study.
 Students can make an appointment for a Writing Center session by visiting marist.mywconline.com.
 Our Writing Center is staffed by a combination of professional staff and peer undergraduate tutors, and students can pick who they want to work with when they make an appointment.
 Our tutors have experience working with writers at all stages of the writing process--from choosing a topic and drafting a thesis statement to re-organizing a draft and making the final edits.
 We can work with students on pretty much any type of writing project they might be working on, including both academic and non-academic writing.
 So whether they’re working on a PowerPoint presentation for a sociology class, a lab report for biology, an application essay for grad school, or a forum post for their First-Year Seminar course, our tutors are here to help.

 Our Writing Center is located on the third floor of the library in room 334.
 Stop in to say hi, sign up for an appointment, or work with an available tutor.

 We offer two types of online tutoring services: Virtual Face-to-Face tutoring and email draft tutoring.

 - Virtual F2F Tutoring: Our Virtual F2F (face-to-face) tutoring services are essentially a video call with a tutor where the tutor and student can virtually connect and work on the same online document simultaneously.
 It’s a great option for your students who are just getting started writing and want to brainstorm some ideas.
 It’s also great for students who have a draft that they need to revise, but they’re not quite sure where to start.